Skip to content

 To reinforce this, director Sidney Furie leans on two-shots and closeups.
 These, combined with the small rooms of Hershey’s modest home, lend a documentary feel.
 But as the attacks escalate, Furie proffers a subtle increase in Dutch angles and other dynamic techniques to mirror her unstable reality.

+It’s a fatal flaw.
+I can admire Hersey’s performance and Furie’s direction and still admit the ending stinks.
+Directorial style and convincing performances can’t overcome an aborted script.
 Abandoning the first two acts’ intimate, character-driven approach opens the door for critics to paint the film as misogynistic exploitation reveling in Hershey’s graphic sexual assaults.
-I don’t agree—Hershey’s raw intensity renders these scenes grueling, not thrilling—but its devolution leaves the audience doubting the prior acts’ sincerity.
+I don’t agree—Hershey’s raw intensity and vulnerability renders these scenes grueling, not titillating—but the stylistic devolution leaves one doubting the prior acts’ sincerity.
+When your ghost goes from a stand-in for domestic abuse to shooting lasers you’ve lost the metaphor.
+Disappointing given the film could have joined Rosemary’s Baby in the social discourse.

 1. Daniel Kremer.
 Audio Commentary, The Entity, Shout Factory, 2019